Aeronbroker/Aeron/doc/userprogrammersguide.md

 In case the BigDataRepository and/or the Embedded Historical Agent is enabled, data can be seen also through the CouchDB interface (if the latter is exposed).

-NGSI Emulator
+Playing with IoT Broker middleware: NGSI Emulator
 ==

+A common question is: "**how do I play with the IoT Broker platform?**"

+Since this is a middleware, it is not easy to imagine how to use the platform.
+A simple testing can be done with a HTTP client application.
+We often use "[HTTP Requester](https://addons.mozilla.org/en-US/firefox/addon/httprequester/)" extension fo Firefox browser or "[Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en)" plugin for Chromium browser.

-The Aeron project is including also a NGSI emulator which allows to easily emulate NGSI components in order to let them interworking with IoT Broker and the ConfMan.
+But those applications are not enough to fully test the IoT Broker middleware and the potentiality of the NGSI inferface (e.g. the asynchronous notifications).
+The Aeron project is including also a [NGSI emulator](https://github.com/Aeronbroker/Aeron/tree/master/eu.neclab.iotplatform.ngsiemulator) which allows to easily emulate NGSI components in order to let them interworking with IoT Broker and the ConfMan.
 The puropose of this emulator is two-fold: testing the IoT Broker functionalities and example of implementation of NGSI players.
-See: https://github.com/Aeronbroker/Aeron/tree/master/eu.neclab.iotplatform.ngsiemulator

 Historical agent
 ==